markus7017/myfiles/shelly/README.md

 # Shelly Binding

-This Binding integrates [Shelly devices](https://shelly.cloud) devloped by Alterco.
+This Binding integrates [Shelly devices](https://shelly.cloud) devloped by Allterco.
 ![](https://shop.shelly.cloud/image/cache/catalog/shelly_1/s1_x1-80x80.jpg)  ![](https://shop.shelly.cloud/image/cache/catalog/shelly_dimmer2/shelly_dimmer2_x1-80x80.jpg)  ![](https://shop.shelly.cloud/image/cache/catalog/shelly_vintage/shelly_vintage_A60-80x80.jpg)   ![](https://shop.shelly.cloud/image/cache/catalog/shelly_plug_s/s_plug_s_x1-80x80.jpg)   ![](https://shop.shelly.cloud/image/cache/catalog/shelly_button1/shelly_button1_x1-80x80.jpg)   ![](https://shop.shelly.cloud/image/cache/catalog/shelly_gas/shelly_gas_eu-80x80.jpg)   ![](https://shop.shelly.cloud/image/cache/catalog/shelly_ht/s_ht_x1-80x80.jpg)

-Alterco provides a rich set of smart home devices.
+Allterco provides a rich set of smart home devices.
 All of them are WiFi enabled (2,4GHz, IPv4 only) and provide a documented API.
-The binding is officially acknowledged by Alterco and openHAB is listed as a reference and directly supports the openHAB community.
+The binding is officially acknowledged by Allterco and openHAB is listed as a reference and directly supports the openHAB community.

-The binding controls the devices independently from the Alterco Shelly Cloud (in fact it can be disabled).
+The binding controls the devices independently from the Allterco Shelly Cloud (in fact it can be disabled).
 The binding co-exists with Shelly App for Smartphones, Shelly Web App, Shelly Cloud, mqqt and other 3rd party Apps.

 The binding focuses on reporting the device status and device control.
-Initial setup and device configuration has to be performed using the Shelly Apps.
+Initial setup and device configuration has to be performed using the Shelly Apps (Web or Smartphone App).
 The binding gets in sync with the next status refresh.

-Refer to [Advanced Users](doc/AdvancedUsers.md) for more information on openHAB Shelly integration, e.g. firmware upgrade, network communication or log filtering.
+Refer to [Advanced Users](doc/AdvancedUsers.md) for more information on openHAB Shelly integration, e.g. firmware update, network communication or log filtering.

 ## Supported Devices